lsever-walter/AMFS/README.md

 Unfortunately, ambient magnetic fields in the laboratory can shift the Zeeman Sublevels of an atom during the course of an experiment causing a loss in precision and failure of an experiment.
 Therefore, to run many atomic and molecular optics, or AMO, experiments it is vital to stabilize the magnetic field experienced by the confined atoms or molecules against ambient magnetic field noise.
 The goal of our project was to generate and stabilize a 3 Guass magnetic field against slow and fast magnetic field drift as well as the 60Hz harmonics from the mains electricity.

-# Repository File Structure

-All of the analysis and plotting of our data was done in python and the code used along with the plots included in this README are in the `AMFS/Analysis_code` subdirectory.
-The raw data is saved in CSV file format in the `AFMS/Data` subdirectory and can be used to reproduce or customize the included plots.
-The PCB schematics for the circuit board we want to use in the future have been included in the `AMFS/PCB Schematics` folder, however these were not used for this project and have not been tested.
-We have also included a pdf of our final presentation for this work in the `AFMS/Presentation` subdirectory.
-All schematics, photographs, and figures appearing in this README are stored in the `AMFS/Figures` folder.
-Finally, we included test scripts made public by liquid instruments to help with trouble shooting the Moku python API in the `AMFS/Controller` folder.
-This code was not used for this work but may be useful in the future should we want to switch to the Moku python API instead of the Moku Desktop App.

 # Components List